 Utah – Rocky Mountain Elk

-The Rocky Mountain elk (Cervus canadensis) became the official state animal of Utah in 1971.
+The Rocky Mountain elk became the official state animal of Utah in 1971.

 Called ‘wapiti’ by the Shawnee Indians, elk have had a long relationship with Native Americans.
-They used the elk for its meat and hide, but once the early settlers arrived, the elk was killed not just for food and leather but also for sport.
+They used the elk for its meat and hide, but once the early settlers arrived, they were killed for food, leather, and sport.

 Vermont – Morgan Horse

-The Morgan horse (Equus cabullus morganensis) is the state mammal of Vermont as chosen in 1961.
+The Morgan horse, the state mammal of Vermont, was chosen in 1961.
 The Morgan breed is a horse breed native to Vermont.

-The Morgan horse has always been associated with Vermont and was the natural choice for state mammal.
+In 1907, a horse farm was established in Middlebury to improve the Morgan breed.
+The University of Vermont now deals with this.
+The Morgan horse has always been associated with Vermont and was the natural choice for state mammals.

 Virginia – Virginia Big-eared Bat